PlagScan/PlagScan_moodle/README.md

-# Note: this version is not available currently in PlagScan boxes.
-Please do not install or upgrade to this version if you are using PlagScan into a box.
+# Note: this version works with PlagScan boxes after 2019 update.
+Please do not install or upgrade to this version if you are using PlagScan-in-a-Box and did not receive the 2019 update.

-# PlagScan Moodle Plugin 3.1.6 Release Notes
+# PlagScan Moodle Plugin 3.1.7 Release Notes

 The advanced plagiarism checker plugin for moodle.